forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Ceasefire Implementation Option
-> The opinion here is to obtain a ceasefire with few conditions: for both sides to agree the conditions likely need to be such that no side gets significant advantages/disadvantages (this can involve freeze of the current situation such as a position freezes and stopping of non combat actions such as building up defenses or even material and troupe mobilization and/or movements outside of warfare areas).
-An accepted peace agreement - for which fairness, justice and overall acceptance are considered important - then can be found through negotiations. // If there is a broad international consensus what a [un]fair respectively [un]lawful situation is, the international community has leverage via sanctions to encourage a fair and lawful solution with [Sanctions](#sanctions-economic-measures).
+> The opinion here is to obtain a ceasefire on minimal conditions: For both sides to agree the conditions likely need to be such that no side gets significant advantages/disadvantages (this can involve freeze of the current situation such as a position freezes and stopping of non combat actions such as building up defenses or even material and troupe mobilization and/or movements outside of warfare areas).
+An accepted peace agreement - for which fairness, justice and overall acceptance are [considered] important - then can be found through negotiations. // If there is a broad international consensus what a [un]fair respectively [un]lawful situation is, the international community has leverage via sanctions to encourage a fair and lawful solution with adequate [Sanctions](#sanctions-economic-measures).
+>> The opinion here is sanctions can go as fare as necessary if wanted.